project-chip/connectedhomeip/docs/code_generation.md

 file.

 The split between `.zap` and `.matter` currently exists as an experiment of code generation technologies.
-Currently python codegen has:
+Currently python codegen:

--   less dependencies than the nodejs dependencies of `zap`
+-   has less dependencies than the nodejs dependencies of `zap`
 -   runs significantly faster than zap
 -   more flexible codegen (can generate multiple files per cluster for example,
 -   without which some compiles would run out of RAM on large compilations)